codellage/devart-template/project_summary.md

 ## How will be displayed
 In a completely dark room of 4 meters by 4 meters will be hanging from the ceiling at different height 81 tablets (preferbly nexus 7).
 Each one displaying an image get from the server

-## DEMO HERE!!
+## Prottype HERE!!
 A very simple demo is now online.
-I am preapring the explanation on my next post.
+This is just what is displayed

 [DEMO Link](http://www.codellage.com "DEMO Link")